-USING THE STUDENT ROAD MAP
+USING THE SAFE JOURNEYS PROGRAM STUDENT ROAD MAP

-As previously mentioned, students work through activities in the Safe Journeys Student Road Map to earn virtual stamps.
-If completing this unit digitally, students will require their own version of the Safe Journeys Student Road Map file.
-Use your preferred method for distributing files (i.e. Airdrop, email, Google Classroom or your school's Learning Management System).

-Students will then be able to record their learning directly onto the Safe Journeys Student Road Map using the interactive pdf file.
+As previously mentioned, students work through activities in the Safe Journeys Program Student Road Map to earn virtual stamps.
+If completing this unit digitally, students will require their own version of the Safe Journeys Program Student Road Map file.
+They will then be able to record their learning directly onto the Safe Journeys Student Road Map interactive PDF.